Disney World can sure be pricey, but that doesn’t mean you have to shell out all of your hard-earned cash to have a blast!

 If you want to go super rogue and avoid spending extra dollars on a park ticket, you can watch the Magic Kingdom fireworks from outside the park!
 Disney’s Polynesian Village Resort has some great spots on its beach to watch the fireworks, and the music is even played outside for guests to enjoy.
 (Remember, this is available to all guests; you DON’T have to be staying at the Polynesian to take advantage of this!)

-Likewise, After Hours events and holiday parties like Mickey’s Very Merry Christmas Party are pretty hefty investments if you’re traveling with a larger family.
-Last year’s Christmas Party tickets ranged in price from $99 to $139 per adult ($94 to $134 per child ages 3-9).
+Likewise, After Hours events and holiday parties like Mickey’s Not-So-Scary Halloween Party are pretty hefty investments if you’re traveling with a larger family.
+The party tickets ranged in price from $109 to $199 per adult.

 We came up with a fun little DIY holiday monorail party for you to try if you don’t want to invest ALL that dough.

-If you spend your day at Magic Kingdom, you can still experience much of what the Christmas Party has to offer: the decorations are up all day, the holiday music is playing throughout Main Street U.S.A., and many delicious holiday treats are available for you to enjoy all-day long.
+If you spend your day at Magic Kingdom, you can still experience much of what the Christmas Parties and Halloween Parties have to offer: the decorations are up all day, the holiday music is playing throughout Main Street U.S.A., and many delicious holiday treats are available for you to enjoy all-day long.

-When it’s time to depart, hop on the monorail and do a gingerbread tour!
+When it’s time to depart during Christmastime, hop on the monorail and do a gingerbread tour!
 There are some spectacular decorations in the lobbies of the Monorail Resorts during the holiday season.
 We already told you about the gorgeous house in the lobby of the Grand Floridian, but at Disney’s Contemporary Resort you’ll find a massive Cinderella Castle gingerbread display with treats available for purchase as well!

 Then, finish your evening at the Polynesian, where, you guessed it, you can watch the special holiday fireworks!
 Dress up in your best Christmas sweater (or not cause it’s still pretty warm that time of year!), and make your own holiday magic without shelling out hundreds of extra dollars.